 Georgia

 - The CIAA’s model legislation in Georgia, SB 213, passed the Georgia House by a vote of 155-7.
-The next step on its journey is to be presented to Governor Kemp for signature into law.

-- Modified statute introduced by Senator Kay Kirkpatrick (SB 213)
+- Modified statute introduced by Senator Kay Kirkpatrick (SB 213).

 - Amends state’s Fair Business Practices Act.